 30.08.11.
 Quake damaged, fence cordoned, USAR / TF graffitied bldg, red zone, Lichfield St, post June 13 quake

-Between Lichfield St & Tuam St, behind a fence cordon, 2 more diggers were parked on empty demolition sites.
+Between Lichfield St & Tuam St, behind a fence cordon, 2 more orange diggers were parked on empty demolition sites.
 Post quakes, about half of Christchurch CBD bldgs would be demolished.

 30.08.11.
 Demolition of quake trashed bldg, Lichfield St red zone, post June 13 quake